-Code and development
+11.1 Code and development

-Weblate is being developed on GitHub https://github.com/WeblateOrg/weblate.
+Weblate is being developed on GitHub https://github.com/nijel/weblate.
 You are welcome to fork the code and open pull requests.
 Patches in any other form are welcome as well.
+The code should follow PEP-8 coding guidelines.